ansilove/textmode-corpus/README.md

 # Textmode Corpus

-A collection of ADF, IDF, XB, TND, AnsiEdit and RIPscrip artscene files.
+A collection of ANS (24-bit only), ADF, IDF, XB, TND, RIPscrip artscene files.

 Can be useful to test editors and viewers.